 Insurance companies lobbied heavily for California Proposition 213 because it “punishes” driver for having no insurance.
 If an uninsured driver is injured in an automobile accident caused by the other driver, the uninsured driver is only permitted to recover economic damages from the at-fault driver.
 Examples of economic damages include lost wages, medical bills, and property damage.
 However, under Proposition 213, an uninsured driver is barred from recovering non-economic damages for pain and suffering, disfigurement, mental suffering, and loss of enjoyment of life.
 In some cases, the non-economic losses are substantial.

 California Proposition 213 has several exemptions.
-For example, if the accident involves a drunk driver or a wrongful death, the "no insurance" penalty may not apply.
-Regardless of whether you had insurance at the time of your automobile accident, you should contact our office as soon as possible to discuss your legal rights.
+For example, if the accident involves a drunk driver or a wrongful death, the “no insurance” penalty may not apply.
+Regardless of whether you had insurance at the time of your automobile accident, you should contact our law office as soon as possible to discuss your legal rights.
 In some cases, we may be successful in challenging the restrictions regarding non-economic recovery contained in Proposition 213.